Accelerated Nursing Program

 • ABSN applications are not reviewed until all pre-requisites have been completed.
 Applications will not be considered for admission until all required documents have been submitted to the Admission Office.

-• The preferred application deadline for January entry is September 1; the final deadline for January entry is October 15.
-The preferred application deadline for September entry is March 1; the final deadline for September entry is April 15.
+• The application deadline for January entry is September 15.
+The application deadline for September entry is March 1.

 • Admission to the ABSN is competitive, and class size is limited to a maximum of 64 students per class.
 Applications will be processed on a space available basis until the 64 seats are filled.
 To guarantee a seat, students must deposit within two weeks of admission.
 Students who do not deposit within two weeks of admission are NOT guaranteed a seat.
 Deposits received after all 64 seats are filled will be returned.